Dan Smith

 Have command of working relationships with U.S. and international defense, intelligence and counterterrorism experts

-Associations and Interests
+Associations & Interests

 George Washington University International Affairs Society alum

-Competition Licensed Road Racing with the National Automotive Sports Association (NASA)
+Competition-Licensed Road Racing with the National Automotive Sports Association (NASA)

 BMW Car Club of America member